-The portable computer user, and more specifically the remote or laptop user, benefits from being able to access a myriad of computer networks without having to undergo the time-consuming and all-too-often daunting task of reconfiguring their host computer in accordance with network specific 50 configurations.
+The portable computer user, and more specifically the remote or laptop user, benefits from being able to access a myriad of computer networks without having to undergo the time-consuming and all-too-often daunting task of reconfiguring their host computer in accordance with network specific configurations.
 In addition, no additional software need be loaded onto the computer prior to connection to the other network.
-From another perspective, the network service provider benefits from avoiding "on-site" visits and/or technical configure the portable computer.
-In this fashion, the gateway device is capable of providing more efficient network access and network maintenance to the user and the network opera-
+From another perspective, the network service provider benefits from avoiding "on-site" visits and/or technical support calls from the user who is unable to properly reconfigure the portable computer.
+In this fashion, the gateway device is capable of providing more efficient network access and network maintenance to the user and the network operator.

-Gateway devices are typically used to provide network 60 access to the remote portable computer user, such as users in hotels, airports and other locations where the remote portable computer user may reside.
-Additionally, gateway devices have found wide-spread use in multi-resident dwellings as a means of providing the residents an intranet that networks the 65 residents, broadband Internet access and the capability to adapt to the variances of the resident's individual enterprise networks.
+Gateway devices are typically used to provide network access to the remote portable computer user, such as users in hotels, airports and other locations where the remote portable computer user may reside.
+Additionally, gateway devices have found wide-spread use in multi-resident dwellings as a means of providing the residents an intranet that networks the residents, broadband Internet access and the capability to adapt to the variances of the resident's individual enterprise networks.
 With the advent of even smaller portable computing devices, such as handhelds, PDAs, and the like, the locations where these users may reside becomes almost limitless.